solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/addresses.md

 ### Using with Proposals

-All proposal [internal functions](./internal-functions.md) receive a `Addresses` instance as the first paramater.
-You can then use the `addresses` variable to add, update, retrieve, and remove addresses.
+All proposal [internal functions](./internal-functions.md) receive an `Addresses` instance as the first paramater.
+Use the `addresses` variable to add, update, retrieve, and remove addresses.

 ```solidity
 pragma solidity ^0.8.0;